mpampuch/docker-notes/README.md

 In Linux, when adding a new user, it is best practice to give that user a primary group with the same name as the user.

 - For `adduser`
-    - use `-S` to create a new system user
+    - use `-S` to create a new system user.
+System users are good when you don't want to create real users but instead users to just run an application.
     - use `-G` to assign that user to a primary group

 Example: